minerllabs/competition_submission_template/README.md

-├── apt.txt                # Packages to be installed inside docker image ├── data                   # The downloaded data, the path to directory is also available as `MINERL_DATA_ROOT` env variable ├── requirements.txt       # Python packages to be installed ├── run.sh                 # The default entry point which will execute your submission ├── test.py                # IMPORTANT: Your testing/inference phase code ├── train                  # Your trained model MUST be saved inside this directory ├── train.py               # IMPORTANT: Your training phase code └── utility                # The utility scripts to provide smoother experience to you.
+├── apt.txt                # Packages to be installed inside docker image ├── data                   # The downloaded data, the path to directory is also available as `MINERL_DATA_ROOT` env variable ├── requirements.txt       # Python packages to be installed ├── test.py                # IMPORTANT: Your testing/inference phase code, must include main() method ├── train                  # Your trained model MUST be saved inside this directory, must include main() method ├── train.py               # IMPORTANT: Your training phase code └── utility                # The utility scripts to provide smoother experience to you.
     ├── debug_build.sh